 Here is Luther's preface to the epistle of James and Jude (Luthers Works p.
 395-398).
 After 1530, the comments in red were removed.
 It is rather evident that Luther did not consider James Scripture ("I do not regard it as the writing of an apostle"), even if the book was in his Bible.
 (The Deuterocanonical books were also in his Bible).
-There were four books that Luther did not consider a part of the "true canon"; Hebrews, James, Jude and Revelation, curiously all these books (in some fashion) involved works in salvation.
+There were four books that Luther did not consider a part of the "true canon"; Hebrews, James, Jude and Revelation, curiously all these books (in some fashion) went against his "faith alone" theology.

 Luthers Preface To James and Jude

 Though this epistle of St. James was rejected by the ancients, I praise it and consider it a good book, because it sets up no doctrines of men but vigorously promulgates the law of God.
 However, to state my own opinion about it, though without prejudice to anyone, I do not regard it as the writing of an apostle, and my reasons follow.

 In the first place it is flatly against St. Paul and all the rest of Scripture in ascribing justification to works 2:24).
 It says that Abraham was justified by his works when he offered his son Isaac (2:20); Though in Romans 4:22-22 St. Paul teaches to the contrary that Abraham was justified apart from works, by his faith alone, before he had offered his son, and proves it by Moses in Genesis 15:6.
 Although it would be possible to "save" the epistle by a gloss giving a correct explanation of justification here ascribed to works, it is impossible to deny that it does refer to Moses' words in Genesis 15 (which speaks not of Abraham's works but of his faith, just as Paul makes plain in Romans 4) to Abraham's works.
 This fault proves that this epistle is not the work of any apostle.